leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/glossary.md

 Around Flow: Flow that goes around the dam whether that's right at the ends of the dam or there is side channel formation.

-Average Flow: Typical flow, use a USGS gage.
+Average Flow: Use a USGS gage if possible.
 Average flow is the "normal" flow, not the higher flows of runoff or the lower base flows.

 Basal Flow: Basal flow describes a type of flow for water moving through beaver dams.
 This type of flow is when water escapes through the bottom of a dam.
 Not to be confused with base flow.

 Base Flow: This is the minimum flow of a river and is a result of groundwater seepage rather than runoff.
 Not to be confused with basal flow.

-Beaver Dam:
+Beaver Dam: A beaver dam is a dam built by beaver these can be small secondary dams that may be as little as a couple feet across or larger primary dams which can span huge lengths.

 Beaver Dam Analogue: A manmade structure built to mimic a beaver dam, these can be built with posts or postless.